thisisnotbeiciliang/mir-book/README.md

-# demo-book
+# mir-book

-This is the README file for _demo-book_ hosted online at Google Cloud Platform (GCP).
+This is the README file for _mir-book_ hosted online at https://thisisnotbeiciliang.github.io/mir-book.

 All the text for each chapter of the book lives inside the folders `./audio-models`, `./real-world-examples`, and `./resources` directories.
 All figures associated to the chapters are stored in and linked from the `./figures` directory.
 Landing page corresponds to the `intro.md` file.
 A collection of bibliography from all the chapters exist in the `references.bib` file.